Installation#

 Python3 >= 3.6 3.10.4

 Utopia aims to allow rapid development, and is thus being tested only against the more recent releases of its dependencies.
-Currently, Utopia is tested against the packages provided by Ubuntu 22.04.
-However the above version requirements (i.e., those enforced by the build system) can be fulfilled also with Ubuntu 19.10.
+Currently, Utopia is tested against the packages provided by Ubuntu 24.04.
+However the above version requirements (i.e., those enforced by the build system) can be fulfilled also with Ubuntu 19.10; we just don’t test against them any more.

 To get Utopia running on a system with an earlier Ubuntu version, the above dependencies still need to be fulfilled.
 You can use the Ubuntu Package Search to find the versions available on your system.
 If a required version is not available, private package repositories may help to install a more recent version of a dependency.